p4ru/myblog/README.md

 # testblog
 #
-# This is my how to log
+# This is an intro page
 #